(Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 (All the above quotes were taken from Todd Bentley’s book, The Journey into the Miraculous.)

 I cannot deny that it is alluring.
 Most Christians long to see large numbers of people saved.
 We all long to see evil subdued and God’s genuine miraculous power manifested against sickness, bondage, and other maladies.
 The NAR gives us just enough truth to make us believe that those things are possible and they have a God-ordained mandate to accomplish them.
-NAR leaders, such as Bill Johnson of Bethel Church, are sincere and believable, have charismatic and charming personalities, and are difficult to discern based on outward appearances.
-You really want to believe them.
+NAR leaders, such as Bill Johnson of Bethel Church, appear sincere and believable, have charismatic and charming personalities, and are difficult to discern based on outward appearances.
+One truly wants to believe him and other ones, but the Holy Spirit and God’s word identifies them as heretics.

-However, we are in that period when we will know evil workers solely by their fruit.
+We are in the period when we will know evil workers solely by their fruit.
 It is a time when deception is so clever that even the very elect could be deceived, if that were possible.
 Satan’s ministers appear as ministers of righteousness.
 It is supposed to be deceptive.
-What did we expect of such a period—deception that is so poorly presented that even a child could discern it?
+What did we expect of such a period—deception so poorly presented that even a child could discern it?
 The best deceivers are the ones who sincerely believe what they are promoting.
+Because they are completely deceived, and many are under a great delusion, NAR leaders and followers genuinely believe their bizarre doctrine and behavior is of God.

 The NAR erupted from the heresy-saturated and unbridled Charismatic Movement.
 It was bound to occur.
 The Charismatic Movement began about 1960 during the explosion of the Counter Culture Movement.
 It exalted supernatural gifts, miracles, and majored on emotionalism.
 Religious TV stars were made overnight.
-The great majority of them had or have no accountability.
-Some Denominations, for example the Assemblies of God, tried to slow down the extreme Pentecostalism of some Movements, such as the Latter Rain, but they did not stop them completely.
+The great majority of them did not accept accountability.
+Their religious offspring today continues to disdain accountability.
+Some Denominations, such as the Assemblies of God, tried to slow down the extreme Pentecostalism of the various Movements, such as the Latter Rain, that merged to form the NAR, but they were unsuccessful.

 NAR Anti-Semitism: A Trojan Horse in Israel